conda/conda/docs/source/building/meta-yaml.rst

 Build
 ~~~~~

 Packages required to build the package.
-Python and numpy must be listed explicitly if they are required.
+Python and NumPy must be listed explicitly if they are required.

 .. code-block:: yaml